Fiji plugins for batch-processing

 The batch plugins provide a convenient solution to selectively process all or a subset of an Imaging Machine dataset.

-The central checkbox-grid let you easily select the wells which should be processed by the plugin.
-By default, all sub-positions within a selected well will be processed.
-You can restrict the execution to specific sub-positions (see Dimension selection below).
+The central checkbox-grid let you easily select the well to process.
+By default, all sub-positions within a selected well will be processed, if no particular sub-position(s) are specified (see Dimension selection below).

 You can also click the button Select available in directory, to automatically select wells present in the directory currently set in the field “Directory of images”.